-ANSI Z136.8-2012, American National Standard for Safe Use of Lasers in Research, Development, or Testing (first edition)
+ANSI Z136.8-2012, American National Standard for Safe Use of Lasers in Research, Development, or Testing

-ANSI Z136.9-2013, American National Standard for Safe Use of Lasers in Manufacturing Environments (first edition)
+ANSI Z136.9-2013, American National Standard for Safe Use of Lasers in Manufacturing Environments

-This purpose of this American National Standard is to provide specific guidance for the safe use of lasers in manufacturing environments.
-It has been published as part of the ANSI Z136 series of laser safety standards.
+This American National Standard is intended to ensure the safe use of lasers in health care, and has been published as part of the ANSI-approved Z136 series of laser safety standards.
 The base document of the series is the American National Standard for Safe Use of Lasers, ANSI Z136.1.

-The procedures and methodologies described in this standard are based on requirements previously established in ANSI Z136.1 and are intended to give more specific practices for accomplishing laser safety, and to provide more specific user guidance for protecting individuals with the potential for laser exposure when lasers are used in manufacturing environments.
+The procedures and methodologies described in this standard are based on requirements previously established in ANSI Z136.1 and are intended to give more specific processes for accomplishing laser safety in health care.
+The purpose of this standard is to provide user guidance for establishing, implementing, and monitoring a laser safety program.
+The standard provides relevant information on protecting staff, patients, and others who may be at risk for exposure to the hazards associated with the use of medical lasers, regardless of application, specialty use, or setting, including hospital facilities, individual medical, dental and veterinarian offices, and non-medical locations such as salons and spas.

-This standard includes policies and procedures to ensure laser safety in areas where lasers are used in manufacturing, including public and private industries, and product development and testing settings.
-In general, this standard may be used independently of ANSI Z136.1; however, instances where additional guidance contained in ANSI Z136.1 is required are noted in the text of this document.

-The body of this standard is a normative standard that applies to manufacturing environments that use lasers.
-The appendices, excluding Appendix A, are informative providing examples and discipline specific supplementary information.
+In general, this standard may be used independently of ANSI Z136.1.
+Instances where additional guidance contained in ANSI Z136.1 is required are noted in the text of this document.
+The body of this standard is normative and applies to all health care laser use.
+The appendices are informative providing examples and discipline specific supplementary information.

 It is expected that this standard will be periodically revised as new information and experience in the use of lasers are gained.
-Future revisions may have modified content and use of the most current document is highly recommended.
+Future revisions may have modified content and the use of the most current document is highly recommended.